B1 · IntermediateEnglish

 • Next week / month / year

-• Future continuous → focus on what will be in progress at a future moment.
+• Use will be + -ing for an action in progress at a particular future time.

 1. Use future continuous for actions in progress at a future time.